The 12 Month Sleep Regression

 - Optimise the sleeping environment by ensuring that the room is dark, and you have white noise on, it is ideal to keep the white noise on for the whole duration of the nap and throughout the night.
 Note that an ideal room temperature is between 19-22 degrees.

-- Ensure your child is full before naps and maintain adequate feeds during the day.
+- Ensure your 12-month baby is full before naps and maintain adequate feeds during the day to avoid sleep regressions.
 Do not be afraid to offer more feeds more often.
 This regression often coincides with a growth spurt that will make your child hungry.

 - If your toddler has suddenly started waking throughout the night, keep it boring, do not make much eye contact, keep your voice monotone while you tend to the situation.
 Be firm and stay consistent.
 Do not get angry, just neutral and dull as the chances are, they are looking for a reaction either good or bad and when they do not get it, the novelty soon wears off.